 Ideal starting point for hikers:

 Once at the top, a spectacular panoramic view of the idyllic Fils and Rems valleys awaits you.
-The Hohenstaufen mountain, an impressive cone-shaped peak with a height of 684 meters, forms the westernmost elevation of the three Kaiserberge (Emperor Mountains).
+The Hohenstaufen mountain, an impressive cone-shaped peak with a height of 684 metres, forms the westernmost elevation of the three Kaiserberge (Emperor Mountains).

 The name "Staufen" originates from the old term "Stauf," which describes a pointed, conical mountain.